Join The Crew!

 Link to this site

 The Maresh family has had a long and memorable presence in the Dundee Hills of Oregon.
 I spoke with Martha Maresh and she detailed the family history.
 Jim and Loie Maresh were Wisconsin natives who met as students at Marquette University.
 The two bought a 26-acre farm in the Dundee Hills in 1959.
-They expanded their holdings as Jim worked for Dunn & Bradstreet and served as a reserve officer in the Navy in Portland.
-Originally, theirs was the only home on their hill and they enjoyed the life of farming cherries, nuts and prunes.
+They expanded their holdings to 140 acres while Jim worked for Dunn & Bradstreet and served as a reserve officer in the Navy in Portland.
+Originally theirs was the only home on their hill and they enjoyed the life of farming cherries, nuts and prunes.
 In 1969, David Lett had the only vineyard in Yamhill County.
 At the time, Dick Erath suggested to the Maresh family that they had a superior site for growing grapes.
 In 1970, they followed his suggestion and planted three acres of vines.
+This was the first vineyard on Worden Hill Road and Oregon's fifth oldest vineyard.

 Arterberry Maresh wines are sold through limited retail distribution within Oregon.
 Avalon Wine Co. is a source (http://avalonwine.com/Arterberry-Maresh-Cellars-2006-Wines.html).
 503-434-7689.
 You can reach Jim Maresh through the website at www.arterberrymaresh.com.